Skip to content

 5 Ways to Increase Mental Processing Speed

 In 2017, a Dutch study found that 16% of company employees aged 15–75 experienced work-related mental fatigue several times per month, and people between 25 and 34 reported the most incidents.
 Thirty percent of employees said they felt drained at the end of a working day, while 20% complained of feeling that way in the morning when they started work.
 To be truthful, I can relate all too well with this.
-There was a time I was a kind of tired that no amount of sleep could cure.
+There was a time when I was kind of tired that no amount of sleep could cure.

 It’s not that challenging, really… In a world where everyone is so disengaged and distracted, getting slightly healthier, stronger, and faster will make you look like you have the mental processing speed of a demi-god in comparison.

-“I Know the Mind, Like the Parachute, Is Most Valuable Open.”
+“I Know the Mind, Like the Parachute, Is Most Valuable Open.”.

 ― Dan Kennedy